 Riders will enter the ring and deposit one ball in each of two buckets as they ride around the ring.
 This is a timed event.
-70H--Walk/Trot 71H--Walk/Trot/Canter
+1150I - Cloverbud (walk/jog/trot only) 70H - Walk/Trot

+71H - Walk/Trot/Canter

 CLOVERLEAF BARRELS